JapanesePlatano/Notes/Ops201Class01.md

 ## Things I want to know more about

-How to to setup and perform ssytem restore in ubuntu and MacOs
+How to setup and perform sytem restore in ubuntu and MacOs